 Statistical analysis was performed in accordance with the guidelines for statistical analysis developed by the Menstrual Disorders and Subfertility Group.
 All trials were initially included in the analysis.
-Subgroup analysis was performed by looking separately at dermoid cysts and endometriomata ovarian cysts.
+Subgroup analysis was performed looking separately, at dermoid cysts and endometriomata ovarian cysts.

-For categorical outcomes (surgical injuries, change of diagnosis from benign to malignant tumour, postoperative complications, any adverse events of surgery, pain free at 24 to 48 hours, readmission rates) we extracted the numbers reported for each outcome for each group of women.
-Results for each study were expressed as odds ratios (OR) with 95% confidence intervals (CI) and combined for meta-analysis with the RevMan software using the Petomodified Mantel-Haenszel method.
+For categorical outcomes (surgical injuries, change of diagnosis from benign to malignant tumour, postoperative complications, any adverse events of surgery, pain free at 24-48 hours, readmission rates) we extracted the numbers reported for each outcome for each group of women.
+Results for each study were expressed as an odds ratio (OR) with 95% confidence intervals and combined for meta-analysis with the RevMan software using the Peto-modified Mantel-Haenszel method.

-Statistical heterogeneity among the results of different studies was examined by inspecting both the scatter points in the graphs and the overlap in their confidence intervals and, more formally, by checking the results of Chi tests.
-Because there were few studies, a P-value for the Chi tests of less than 0.10 was used to indicate heterogeneity.
+Statistical heterogeneity among the results of different studies was examined by inspecting the both the scatter points in the graphs and the overlap in their confidence intervals and, more formally, by checking the results of chi-square tests.
+Because there were few studies, a p-value for chi-square tests of less than 0.10 was used to indicate heterogeneity.
 The outcomes were pooled statistically when no clinical heterogeneity was apparent.
-However, since clinical and methodological diversity occur in a meta-analysis, statistical heterogeneity is inevitable.
-An alternative approach that quantifies the effect of heterogeneity is the I statistic, providing a measure of the degree of inconsistency in the results of the studies with 95% uncertainty intervals (Higgins 2003).
+However, since clinical and methodological diversity always occur in a meta-analysis, statistical heterogeneity is inevitable.
+An alternative approach that quantifies the effect of heterogeneity is inconsistency $(I^2)$ , providing a measure of the degree of inconsistency in the results of the studies with 95% uncertainty intervals (Higgins 2003).
 This describes the percentage of the variability in the effect estimates that is due to heterogeneity rather than sampling error (chance).
-A value of 0% indicates no observed heterogeneity and a value greater than 50% may be considered as substantial heterogeneity.
-When it is inappropriate to pool the data due to clinical or statistic heterogeneity a systematic review without meta-analysis is performed.
+A value of 0% indicates no observed heterogeneity and a value greater than 50% may be considered substantial heterogeneity.
+When it is inappropriate to pool the data due to clinical or statistic heterogeneity a systematic review without meta-analysis was performed.

-For continuous outcomes (duration of surgery, length of hospital stay, and direct costs of surgical procedures) we used means and standard deviations to derive a weighted mean difference (WMD) with 95% confidence intervals (CI) using the RevMan software.
-Difficulties were found with the reporting of continuous outcomes (for example duration of surgery), where the data were skewed and the authors correctly presented them as medians with a range.
-Whenever possible, original data were obtained from the authors although post-treatment means and standard deviations were not always available or calculable.
-Where only medians and ranges were available, the median was regarded as being identical to the mean and a crude estimate of the standard deviation (SD) was calculated from the range ((range X 0.95)/4).
-This method is not ideal for skewed data and was likely to result in an over-estimation of the SD.
-Therefore, a sensitivity analysis (planned a priori) was performed with inclusion and exclusion of trials with skewed data in the meta-analysis.
-The distribution of data on duration of surgery is highly likely to be skewed and in these cases the ideal and most appropriate statistical analysis was probably nonparametric rather than inclusion in a meta-analysis assessing a WMD.
-Where a SD is not reported it can be calculated from either the standard error (SE) or the 95% CIs.
-A SD can be obtained from the SE of the mean by multiplying with the square-root of the sample size: SD= SEx $\sqrt{N}$ .
-When making this transformation, SEs must be of means calculated from within an intervention group and not SEs of the difference in means computed between intervention groups.
+For continuous outcomes (duration of surgery, length of hospital stay and direct cost of surgical procedures) we used mean and standard deviations to derive a weighted mean difference (WMD) with 95% confidence intervals using the RevMan software.
+Difficulties were found with the reporting of continuous outcomes (for example duration of surgery), where the data were skewed and the authors correctly presented them as medians with their range.
+Whenever possible original data were obtained from the authors although post-treatment means and standard deviations were not always available or calculable.
+Where only medians and ranges were available, the median was regarded as being identical to the mean and a crude estimate of the standard deviation was calculated from the range (range X 0.95)/4).
+This method is not ideal for skewed data and is likely to result in an over-estimation of the SD.
+Therefore, a sensitivity analysis (planned a priori) was performed, with inclusion and exclusion of trials with skewed data in meta-analysis.
+The distribution of data on duration of surgery is highly likely to be skewed and in these cases the ideal and most appropriate statistical analysis is probably nonparametric rather than inclusion in a meta-analysis assessing a weighted mean difference.
+Where a standard deviation is not reported it can be calculated from either the standard error or the 95% confidence intervals.
+A standard deviation can be obtained from the standard error of mean by multiplying by the square-root of the sample size: SD= SEx N. When making this transformation, standard errors must be of means calculated from within an intervention group and not standard errors of the difference in means computed between intervention groups.